MBA stage 1: management: perspectives and practice

 At the face to face residential school you will need to carry out online research and so you should endeavour to bring a portable device such as a laptop, PDA or smart phone to the school in order to participate in these activities.

 This module is the first module in our Open University Business School masters degree programme.
 Normally, to register for this module you must have a UK honours degree or equivalent professional qualification, and have a minimum of three years’ experience in a managerial, professional or technical role.
 Usually this means that you are at least 25 years old as it is unusual (but not impossible) to be able to satisfy the ‘experience’ requirement under this age.

 Experienced managers who do not meet the academic requirement can be accepted onto B716 if they first complete the Professional Certificate in Management (S01) (previously coded C31) which has open entry.

 If you have the equivalent of a UK bachelors degree without honours you may be permitted to progress on to the MBA or other masters qualification by taking the first module of the Professional Certificate in Management, Managing 1: organisations and people (B628).
 If you wish to study this module outside the EU you will need to register on the online version BZX628.
 Alternatively if you have an official Graduate Management Admission Test (GMAT) score of 640 or above, and the equivalent of a UK bachelors degree, you will be allowed to progress directly on to the MBA.
-If you think either of these possibilities may apply to you, please contact our Student Registration & Enquiry Service.
+If you think either of these possibilities may apply to you, please speak to an adviser.

 You will also need an appropriate facility in English language, sufficient to be able to work effectively at postgraduate level; generally this means capability equivalent to an International English Language Test System (IELTS) score of 6.5.
 To assess your English language skills in relation to your proposed studies you can visit the IELTS website.
 If you are unsure whether your skill level in English is adequate you may find it helpful to look at our Skills for OU Study site.